 Comparing to Creative Aurvana Trio, the IE 300 is way much more brighter and clearer.
 The percussion like the hi-hat is a lot more sharper, more forward-sounding.
 The bass is also more fast and clean.
 Aurvana Trio has a fuller sound with more midrange, percussion is more mixed in, stands out less.
 IE 300 offers the clarity while keeping the harshness and sibilance well-checked.
 If you yearn for a lot more high details without listening fatigue, then the IE 300 will be a splendid upgrade over the Aurvana Trio.

-The IE 300 has similar tuning as the Momentum True Wireless 2 (MTW2), but with boomier bass, less wide staging, and the treble is less sweet.
+The IE 300 has similar tuning as the Momentum True Wireless 2 (MTW2), the latter having boomier bass, less wide staging, and the treble is less sweet.
 It’s a trade-off for true-wireless convenience which I am happy to accept, until I find a true wireless MMCX adapter that I can plug to the IE 300.

 The Sennheiser IE 300 made me listen my music collection in a different perspective, because it brings out quite a handful of musical details that often get masked by prominent instruments and their resonances.
 Casual audio lovers must audition the IE 300 to experience your favourite music in uncanny clarity which reveals a lot more instrumental timbre that normal earphones could not unveil.
 S$449 is a reasonable spend in return for tangible listening elation.